portsoc/cccweb1/README.md

 ## Stage 13: Animate the Crawl ([see the diff](https://github.com/portsoc/cccweb1/commit/stage-13))

 * Stylesheets can include animation, so we can move the text.
+  * We'll get the timing right later, for now the animation runs quick whilst we make it work how we want.

 ## Stage 14: Add "A long time ago..." ([see the diff](https://github.com/portsoc/cccweb1/commit/stage-14))